-The Ministry of Defence (MOD) is the main specialized authority of the central public administration in the defence field.
-The MOD exercises direct control of the National Army and is responsible for the Armed Forces building, development, and combat readiness.
+The MOD is the main specialized authority of the central public administration in the defence.
+The MOD exercises direct control of the National Army and is responsible for the National Army building, development, and combat readiness.
 It is also responsible for the strategic planning concerning the use of the National Army and for providing appropriate defence capabilities for the national defence.

-The MOD analyses military and political situation, drafts and implements the national defence's strategy, and contributed to drafting Military Doctrine and military budget as well as other defence-related documents.
+The MOD analyses political-military situation, participates and conducts the National Defence's Strategy drafting process, develops Military Strategy, issues Defence Planning Directive and gives suggestions with regard to military budget as well a: other defence-related documents.